mworion/hue/README.md

 # Phillips HUE

-###New development of Hue plugin for use in smarthome (C) Michael Würtenberger 2014
+###New development of Hue plugin for use in smarthome (C) Michael Würtenberger 2014, 2015
+version 0.6

+# rgb is included !!! please read carefully !

+Please install from https://github.com/benknight/hue-python-rgb-converter the file rgb_cie.py to your smarthome.py lib directory !
+Otherwise it will fail !

 # Requirements

-Needs httplib
+Needs httplib, rgb_cie from https://github.com/benknight/hue-python-rgb-converter

 ## Supported Hardware